Current Update (Fall 2023)

-Although these communities are surrounded by public lands, access to the forest is limited, and the few trails that exist are not able to keep up with the recreational needs of our residents.
+Although public lands surround these communities, access to the forest is limited, and the few trails that exist are not able to keep up with the recreational needs of our residents.
 Driving to other trails is a barrier that makes the benefits of outdoor recreation all but inaccessible to many of our neighbors.

-The current version of the plan is the product of a multi-year process incorporating extensive public feedback, consultation with a world-renowned trail design firm, and hundreds of hours of ground-truthing by community volunteers.
+The trail plan ECTA developed was the product of a multi-year process incorporating extensive public feedback, consultation with a world-renowned trail design firm, and hundreds of hours of ground-truthing by community volunteers.

 A Well-Designed Network to Move People

-The proposed trail system employs a “hub and cluster” design that provides multiple routes of different trail styles and challenges that diverge and converge at various hubs located throughout the system.
+The proposed trail system employed a “hub and cluster” design that provides multiple routes of different trail styles and challenges that diverge and converge at various hubs throughout the system.
 This allows different users to tailor their trail experience and length to their mood on any given day.

 Ample Legal Access Points

 To alleviate pressure on the single USFS trailhead in the area (El Nogal) and the Town of Taos Youth and Family Center, which is the trailhead of the Outward Link Trail that connects to the Ojitos Trail, the plan calls for the addition of 2 new parking areas and trailheads.
 One was suggested to be a mid-trail system, located off Maestas road, and the others located on Forest Road 437 along the Rio Chiquito, catering to equestrians.
 A legal mid-system trailhead somewhere off Maestas would alleviate private property trespassing, giving the community access to the forest while respecting personal property.